Credit: Africa Alive

-You might spot us collecting funds outside train stations in rhino costume when we’ve got a spare volunteer, but we’ll never ask you for money over the phone or on our doorstep, or employ people to do so.
-If you’re a long-term supporter who likes to read up on our work, we like to send you a copy of our magazine each year if you’re keen.
+You might spot us collecting funds outside train stations in rhino costume when we’ve got a spare volunteer, but we’ll never ask you for money over the phone or on your doorstep, or employ people to do so.
+If you’re a long-term supporter who likes to read up on our work, we like to send you a copy of our magazine The Horn each year.

 Our values guide our approach to everything we do.
 They’re at the heart of how we save rhinos – whether we decide to fund a certain item or what stance we take on a controversial topic.
 Our values are also at the heart of how we keep in touch with our supporters – in whichever way that works for you.